jon-wade/oriClient/README.md

 1. `go` must be installed, version 1.13.x, to make use of `go modules`.
 For installation details, please see here: https://golang.org/doc/install
-2. `oriServer` must be running as a separate process, details of `oriserver` including installation and spin-up instructions can be found here: https://github.com/jon-wade/oriServer
+2. `oriServer` must be running as a separate process, details of `oriServer` including installation and spin-up instructions can be found here: https://github.com/jon-wade/oriServer

 ## Install